top of page

 What is Ayurveda?
 Key Ayurvedic Concepts

-By learning these fundamental concepts, you can begin to align your daily habits, food choices, and routines with your natural constitution, promoting lasting balance, energy, and holistic health.
+By learning these core Ayurvedic principles, you can begin aligning your food choices, habits, and daily routines with your natural constitution, helping to restore balance, improve energy, and support long-term holistic health.

 The Three Doshas in Ayurveda: Vata, Pitta, and Kapha Explained